This is a deck based on Fable of Wolf and Owl!

 To keep this section short, I'll just throw down a mutable list of cards that I've strongly considered or were even in the deck at one point:

 Also, this deck used to have a different commander!
 Or rather, commanders.
 Originally this deck was helmed by Anara, Wolvid Familiar and Esior, Wardwing Familiar.
 It was incredible flavor, but it was just too mopey gameplay-wise.
 They just don't do anything and I was spending too much time trying to find Fable and little-to-no time actually casting spells with it in play.
-I've also used Tishana, Voice of Thunder, Momir Vig, Simic Visionary, Inga and Esika, and Thrasios, Triton Hero + Prava of the Steel Legion in the past.
+I've also used Tishana, Voice of Thunder, Momir Vig, Simic Visionary, Inga and Esika, and Thrasios, Triton Herofoil + Prava of the Steel Legion in the past.
+In the end, I ended up going with Ezuri, Claw of Progress because this card came out the year I met my wife and works quite well with Fable.

 The most important part about the deck is that it's fun and represents me.
 That's really what matters in commander; As long as you're having fun and the people around you are having fun, nothing else matters.
 But that's not a fulfilling statement for this section by itself so I guess we can get more technical: